isomerpages/imh-smhc/_speakers-bio/Track Speakers/Mr John Lam.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/SMHC 2025 Speakers/Speaker_Bio_Mr_John_Lam.png">
 </div>
-<p>John Lam is the Deputy Director of Crisis Support in Samaritans of Singapore
+<p>Mr John Lam is the Deputy Director of Crisis Support in Samaritans of
-(SOS), Singapore’s lead agency for suicide prevention.
+Singapore (SOS), Singapore’s lead agency for suicide prevention.
 In his role, he oversees SOS’ 24-hour crisis lines, including the Hotline and CareText services.
 He has worked over 30 years in business start-ups and the commercial sector in roles such as a General Manager and CFO.
 He presently contributes to both operational and strategic development roles in crisis service and believes emphatically that technology and innovation can enhance the way to prevent suicide.</p>
 <hr>
 <p>Track Title: SOS CareText: Connecting Care with Technology in Times of
 Crisis